vanessa3rose/SOWMA/README.md

 5. Start the dev server with `vercel dev` (log in with your Vercel account and create a linked project as required).

 - Why not `npm run dev`? `vercel dev` runs the [Vercel Serverless Functions](https://vercel.com/docs/functions/quickstart) in `api/` as the backend.

+Vitest tests are included in the `test` folder.
+You can run them with `npm run test` and generate a test coverage report with `npm run coverage`.

+The template configured to run tests only on files ending in `.ts` (only the backend files).
+You can run tests on the frontend by deleting `extension: ".ts"` in `vite.config.ts`.